thomaspaulmann/EmojiTimeFormatter/README.md

 ## Installation

 EmojiTimeFormatter supports multiple methods for installing the library in a project.
 You can find the latest version in the [release tab](https://github.com/thomaspaulmann/EmojiTimeFormatter/releases/latest).
+Furthermore you can find an example project at [Power of Emojis](https://github.com/PowerOfEmojis/EmojiClock).

 **There are some troubles with distributing frameworks that are written in Swift 2.3/3.0.
 The easiest way to use EmojiTimeFormatter is copying the [Sources](/Sources) to your project.**